2024-02-14 22:21:00

 The Retrained Generative Transformer (ChatGPT) represents a revolutionary advancement in artificial intelligence (AI-chatbot) technology, using transformation algorithms to improve natural language processing and making it easier to use them to address specific tasks.
 These AI chatbots can answer questions by generating verbal instructions similar to those a person would provide during the process of solving a problem.

 Objective: ChatGPT has become the fastest growing software in history in terms of user adoption, suggesting widespread use of this technology among the general population.
-Current literature primarily focuses on the functional aspects of these technologies, but the field has yet to explore hypotheses about how these AI chatbots might impact evolutionary aspects of human cognitive development.
+Current literature primarily focuses on the functional aspects of these technologies, but the field has yet to explore hypotheses regarding how these AI chatbots might impact evolutionary aspects of human cognitive development.

 Thesis: The “neural recycling” hypothesis posits that the brain undergoes a structural transformation by incorporating new cultural tools into “neural niches”, which modifies individual cognition.
 In the case of technological tools, it has been established that they reduce the cognitive demand necessary for solving tasks through a process called “cognitive offloading”.
 In this theoretical article, three hypotheses were proposed through prospective inference on how algorithms such as ChatGPT and similar models may influence the cognitive processes and structures of future generations.